Mortimer Wheeler: Archaeological Survey of India: 1944–1948

 It was Wheeler who discovered evidence for Roman trade links at Arikamedu in southern India, as evidenced by ceramics such as this.

 Wheeler arrived in Bombay in the spring of 1944.
-There, he was welcomed by the city's governor, John Colville, before heading by train to Delhi and then Shimla, where the headquarters of the Archaeological Survey of India were located.
+There, he was welcomed by the governor of the Bombay Presidency, John Colville, before heading by train to Delhi and then Shimla, where the headquarters of the Archaeological Survey of India were located.
 Wheeler had been suggested for the job by Archibald Wavell, the Viceroy of India, who had been acting on the recommendations of the archaeologist Leonard Woolley, who had written a report lamenting the state of the archaeological establishment in the British-controlled subcontinent.
 Wheeler recognised this state of affairs, in a letter to a friend complaining about the lack of finances and equipment, commenting that "We're back in 1850".
 He initially found much to dislike in India, and in his letters to friends in Britain expressed derogatory and racist sentiments toward Indians: he stated that "they feed wrongly and think wrongly and live wrongly ...
 I already find myself regarding them as ill-made clockwork toys rather than as human beings, and I find myself bullying them most brutally."
 He expelled those staff members whom he deemed too idle, and physically beat others in an attempt to motivate them.

-From the beginning of his tenure, he sought to distance himself from previous Directors-General and their administrations by criticising them in print and attempting to introduce new staff who had no loyalty to his predecessors.
+From the beginning of his tenure, he sought to distance himself from previous directors-general and their administrations by criticising them in print and attempting to introduce new staff who had no loyalty to his predecessors.
 Assigned a four-year contract, Wheeler attempted to recruit two archaeologists from Britain, Glyn Daniel and Stuart Piggott, to aid him in reforming the Archaeological Survey, although they declined the offer.
 He then toured the subcontinent, seeking to meet all of the Survey's staff members.
 He had drawn up a prospectus containing research questions that he wanted the Survey to focus on; these included understanding the period between the Bronze Age Indus Valley civilization and the Achaemenid Empire, discerning the socio-cultural background to the Vedas, dating the Aryan invasion, and establishing a dating system for southern India before the 6th century CE.
 During his time in office he also achieved a 25 per cent budget increase for the Archaeological Survey, and convinced the government to agree to the construction of a National Museum of Archaeology, to be built in New Delhi.